brandur/sorg/content/articles/live-reload.md

 }
 ```

 {{Figure "The build goroutine broadcasting a completed rebuild to WebSocket goroutines that will message their clients."
-(ImgSrcAndAlt "/assets/images/live-reload/signaling-rebuilds.svg" "The build goroutine broadcasting a completed rebuild to WebSocket goroutines that will message their clients.")}}
+(ImgSrcAndAltAndClass "/assets/images/live-reload/signaling-rebuilds.svg" "The build goroutine broadcasting a completed rebuild to WebSocket goroutines that will message their clients." "overflowing")}}

 ### Client-side JavaScript (#client)